ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Problem Management.

-- KEDB, known issues and solutions.
+- KEDB, known bugs and workarounds.

 - Process for identifying and solving problems.